Welcome to KUMC!

 2. Submit your Request for Certification of Military Benefits

-After your either apply for your benefits or submit your request for change of program/place of training, you can begin working on your KUMC Request for Certification of Military Benefits.
+After your either apply for your benefits or submit your request for change of program/place of training, you can submit your online KUMC Request for Certification of Military Benefits.
 Please note that you must be enrolled in your courses before you can submit your Request for Certification.
-You will need to complete page 1 of the form and list all of your courses for the semester on page 2.
-Your academic advisor will then need to sign the form, as will you.
-We will accept forms submitted from either the student or the academic advisor via email, fax, or turned in at our office in Dykes G035.
+You will need to use your KUMC log in credentials to access the request form.
+After you have submitted your request and our School Certifying Official (SCO) reviews your submission, your program will be sent a notification to approve your courses for the semester via our online system.

 - You will need to submit a new Request for Certification of Military Benefits every semester you wish to use your benefits at KUMC.
 If your schedule changes at any time during the semester -- regardless of whether you add or drop classes -- you will need to submit a new Request so that we may share this updated information with the VA.